pokt-network/poktroll/docusaurus/docs/operate/quickstart/supplier_cheatsheet.md

 If `grpc-insecure=true` then it **MUST** be an HTTP port, no TLS.

 The Grove team exposed one such endpoint on one of our validators for Beta Testnet at `http://149.28.34.68:9090`.
-It can be validated with `grpcurl -plaintext 149.28.34.68:9090`; note that the `-plaintext` flag meaning no TLS encryption.
+It can be validated with `grpcurl -plaintext 149.28.34.68:9090 list`; note that the `-plaintext` flag meaning no TLS encryption.

 If `grpc-insecure=false`, then it **MUST** be an HTTPS port, with TLS.